Wood Floor Installation

 Just as a good foundation creates a sturdy home, the area in which you will be installing your flooring requires proper attention.
 The surface should be properly flattened and squeaks removed.
 Whether your wood floor installation is factory-finished floor, bamboo flooring, or traditional site finished hardwood floor; it requires a good sub-floor.
 Please consider that this extra step is often overlooked by some contractors in an effort to keep your costs lower when providing estimates, but could develop into a change order once a project is initiated.

 Wood is a hygroscopic material which means that it will contract and expand depending on the moisture levels in the air in and out of your home.
 Actively maintaining a proper balance of moisture around your home will make you a much happier homeowner over the years.
 Moisture sources can come from a variety of areas, but the air within your home and in the basement or crawlspace has more impact than you may think.

 The ideal relative humidity (RH) for wood flooring is approximately 30-50%.
-Around Denver and the front range, the average annual RH in homes with unconditioned HVAC systems is 15-20%.
+Around Colorado and the front range, the average annual RH in homes with unconditioned HVAC systems is 15-20%.
 This means that acclimation times can tend to be longer to avoid troublesome gaps later.
 During our estimate, we will evaluate the moisture conditions of your home in developing an optimal installation schedule.
 This will ensure long term that your floors are trouble free.